jiayuehua/blog/_posts/2018-11-12-parameter-lifetime-and-trivial-abi.md

-On Visual Studio, using Microsoft's calling convention, [the second snippet compiles and runs clean](https://rextester.com/CHQG51538) — the `unique_lock` object is destroyed in the caller and there is no deadlock.
+On Visual Studio, using Microsoft's calling convention, [the second snippet compiles and runs clean](https://rextester.com/CHQG51538) — the `unique_lock` object is destroyed in the callee and there is no deadlock.

 And, as you might now expect, on Visual Studio
-[the *first* snippet produces undefined behavior](https://rextester.com/BWMIC40715) because the `unique_ptr` is destroyed in the caller and the string freed *before* the caller gets a chance to print it out!
+[the *first* snippet produces undefined behavior](https://rextester.com/BWMIC40715) because the `unique_ptr` is destroyed in the callee and the string freed *before* the caller gets a chance to print it out!

 ----